Unidata/netcdf-c/docs/filters.md

 [https://doi.org/10.5194/gmd-9-3199-2016].
 ````
 The generic term "quantize" is used to refer collectively to the various
-bitgroom algorithms.
+precision-trimming algorithms.
 The key thing to note about quantization is that
 it occurs at the point of writing of data only.
 Since its output is
 legal data, it does not need to be "de-quantized" when the data is read.
 Because of this, quantization is not part of the standard filter